Blind identification of Ambisonic reduced room impulse response: CONCLUSION

 \section{CONCLUSION}

 We have presented a detailed discussion on GTVV -- Generalized Time-domain Velocity Vector -- and proposed several methods for the blind identification of early room impulse responses by exploiting properties of this signal representation.
 We term the time series extracted by these methods \emph{RdRIR - Reduced Room Impulse Response}.
-The numerical experiments using RIRs acquired by different SMAs demonstrate the performance gains of RdRIR over baseline BSI approaches.
-We envision that some of these techniques, due to their implementation simplicity and small computational overhead, could find their place in many practical applications involving Ambisonics and immersive sound.
-Future work will focus on improving the angular precision of estimated wavefronts, use of RdRIR representation in learned models (\emph{e.g.} deep neural networks), and potentially on extending the benefits of RdRIR beyond Ambisonics, or even the spatial audio context itself.
+The numerical experiments using simulated and recorded RIRs (acquired by different SMAs) demonstrate the performance gains of RdRIR over the baseline BSI approaches.
+We envision that some of the proposed techniques, due to their implementation simplicity and small computational overhead, could find their place in many practical applications involving Ambisonics and immersive sound.
+Future work will focus on improving the angular precision of estimated wavefronts, use of RdRIR representation in learned models (\emph{e.g.} deep neural networks), \revis{support for multiple sound sources}, and potentially, on extending the benefits of RdRIR beyond Ambisonics, or even the spatial audio context itself.

 {\appendices